-“I hadn't heard of Great Little Trading Company before but I thought this cotbed looked stylish on the website and I hoped it was sturdy,” says Donna.
-“When it arrived, it was even more beautiful and robust than it looked on screen.”
+'I hadn't heard of Great Little Trading Company before but I thought this cot bed looked stylish on the website and I hoped it was sturdy,' she says.
+'When it arrived, it was even more beautiful and robust than it looked on screen.'

 As well as being sturdy and stylish, the Little Wren has been designed with practicality in mind.
 Made from solid pine with a white painted finish, it has an adjustable base and three height options.
 It also has fixed side panels (safer than a drop-sided cot) and converts to a toddler bed.